 Greendale is a somewhat small village located in the state of Wisconsin.
 With a population of 14,333 people and three constituent neighborhoods, Greendale is the 58th largest community in Wisconsin.

-Unlike some villages, Greendale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greendale are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Greendale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greendale is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Greendale who work in office and administrative support (14.02%), healthcare (10.84%), and sales jobs (8.92%).
+There are especially a lot of people living in Greendale who work in office and administrative support (16.13%), sales jobs (10.24%), and healthcare (9.93%).

 Also of interest is that Greendale has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Greendale are very well educated compared to the average community in the nation: 38.86% of adults in Greendale have a bachelor's degree or even advanced degree.
+The education level of Greendale citizens is very high relative to the national average among all cities (21.84%): 38.14% of adults in Greendale have a bachelor's degree or even advanced degree.

 The people who call Greendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greendale residents report their race to be White, followed by Asian.
 Important ancestries of people in Greendale include Polish, Irish, English, and Norwegian.

 The most common language spoken in Greendale is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.